 Medical Student Rotations

 Orthopaedic Surgery Elective Rotations at the University of Virginia are available to interested third and fourth year medical students.
-The typical 4 week rotation is divided into 2 week blocks on two of our subspecialty services (list below).
+Third year medical students are assigned to one sub-specialty service for the duration of the 2 weeks that you rotate with us while the typical 4 week fourth year rotation is divided into 2 week blocks on two of our subspecialty services (list below).
 Requests to rotate on a specific subspecialty or with a specific faculty member will be considered, but not all requests may be possible.
 Further details about the ACE - Adult Orthopaedics rotation may be found in the University of Virginia School of Medicine Handbook.
-The UVA Orthopaedics Rotator Handbook was put together by our resident staff and is linked here.

 Students rotating on Orthopaedic Surgery will receive an email from Mindy Franke prior to the start of the rotation with details about the rotation including the assigned subspecialty service and the housestaff on that service.
 Students should contact the listed housestaff to obtain more information about where and when to meet as well as the student's expectations.
 Rotations start on Monday morning, and if not instructed otherwise, students should report to the 1st Floor of the University Hospital Moss Auditorium at 6:15AM for Fracture Conference.

 Students will be expected to participate in clinics, surgeries, didactics, rounds, and call responsibilities during their rotation.
 During a 4 week fourth year rotation, students are expected take overnight call with the residents one Friday/Sunday combination and one Saturday, and then 2 other nights during the month.
 Please work together with the other rotation students to make up a schedule and then forward it to Mindy Franke.